 Adds his nine-year-old sister: “We take what we learn from music and things we learn in the classroom, and I compare them in my brain, and I put them together and I learn more.”

 Both children have been involved in Opening Minds since kindergarten and say that music, which is also piped through the hallways of many participating schools, improves the overall atmosphere.

 “When people hear music, they get in a better mood: People get happy,” Kira says.
 “It boosts up their emotions and makes them feel better.”

 Feeling better is evidently having an impact on other kids, too.
 In most schools using the Opening Minds curriculum, attendance and parental involvement are up; office referrals for discipline issues are down.

-The success of Opening Minds has led to investment - close to $5 million from the U.S. Department of Education and over $2 million in gifts from private foundations and from Jones.
+The success of Opening Minds has led to investment – close to $5 million from the U.S. Department of Education and over $2 million in gifts from private foundations and from Jones.
 The next step: expansion beyond Tucson.
 Jones and OMA staff have been consulting with districts throughout Arizona for over a year.
-They have also toured with the US Dept. of Education to bring this project to the attention of other states.
+They have also toured with the U.S. Department of Education to bring this project to the attention of other states.